Reaction Torque Transducers

 Reaction Torque Transducer Principles

-A reaction transducer has two mounting flanges.
+There are two mounting flanges on a torque sensor.
 One face is fixed to ground or a rigid structural member and the other to the rotating or rotary element.
 Rotation generates shear forces between the flanges.
 S. Himmelstein and Company measures these forces with precision strain gages.
 These incorporate wire that responds to being stretched or compressed with strand small changes in electrical resistance.
 While the change is subtle, it can be detected effectively in a reaction torque sensor by incorporating four gages into a Wheatstone Bridge arrangement.

 Accurate and repeatable torque measurement from the reaction torque transducer is achieved through precise manufacture and installation of the strain gages — plus temperature compensation and sophisticated signal conditioning.
 Details vary by transducer size and type, but strain gages are typically arranged at 45 degrees to the rotation axis.
 In this configuration, the shear stress produced by twisting creates tensile and compressive stresses of equal magnitude.